FrancescFe/api-pokemon/README.md

 spring.security.user.password=1234
 ```

-# Possible improvements to implement:
+# 🔎 Possible improvements to implement 🔎

 Then, I'll indicate possible improvements to implement in my code.

-### Modify the create method to doesn't allow overwriting of existing data
+### 💾 Modify the create method to doesn't allow overwriting of existing data 💾
 The current `create` method of `PokemonRestController.java` not only insert new Pokemon into DB but also overwrites exiting data (if you choose an existing `id` for `RequestBody`).
 An improvement could be to assess whether data already exists and not to allow the insert if it exists.

 ### Implement unit testing
 The endpoints and methods have been tested via debug and manually so an improvement could be implementing unit tests.
 For example, using JUnit 5.

-# Wefox Java Challenge
+# ✏️ Wefox Java Challenge ✏️

->Finally, I have kept the original challenge statement below, and I post some images and code to show my results:
+>Finally, I have kept the original challenge statement ⬇️below⬇️, and I post some images and code to show my results:

 - This is a Spring Boot Application with all needed dependencies included in the POM file.
 - Feel free to change the project architecture or any relevant configuration.